 Finally, you’ll probably find it much easier to hit your protein needs with animal foods, especially if prioritizing minimally-processed foods.

-For example, it might take around 200 calories’ worth of steak to get 30 grams of protein, whereas it would take over 800 calories’ worth of almonds to get that same 30 grams of protein (9).
+For instance, it might take around 200 calories’ worth of steak to get 30 grams of protein, whereas it would take over 800 calories’ worth of almonds to get that same 30 grams of protein (9).

 That’s not even accounting for differences in amino acid quality or other nutrients.

-How much protein do I need?
+How much protein do you need?

 The recommended daily allowance for protein is 0.8 grams per kilogram (g/kg), or 0.36 grams per pound (g/lb.) of body weight, per day.

 You’ll likely look, feel, and perform your best with the following daily targets from the International Society of Sports Nutrition (11):